 Twice a day we thoroughly sanitize all our high-tech milking equipment.
 We sterilize the cows udders two different ways each time we milk (just to be safe).
 Our milk is quick chilled in our blast chiller.
-We then take it to our "milk shack" on the road by our ranch gate.
-There we put the milk in the "Reserved for Website Orders" section our refrigerator.
-We go on this website and update the available quantity.
+We then take it to our "milk shack" on the road by our ranch gate and update the available quantity on this website.
 It is then ready to be purchased here and immediately available for pickup.

 How to order:

 By ordering this way, you will never have to worry about coming by and there not being any milk left.
 What you order on this website is reserved for you.
 Pick it up immediately or anytime in the next 24 hours.
 (The milk for sale here is already set aside in the road-side milk shack.)

 Directions to our ranch:

 7754 Kissiah Drive, Las Cruces

 Take the Porter Exit (Highway 70) north, turn left on Peachtree Hills Road, and right on Kissiah Dr. Our ranch is toward the end on the right.
 You can’t miss our ranch gate.
 The "milk shack" is a very unassuming little tin shack with a refrigerator in it about 15 feet right of the gate.
 Ya'll come back now ya hear!

 For your information, our careful processing and quick chilling gives our milk a fresh life of about 2.5 weeks.
 However, New Mexico law requires all raw milk to have a "best by" date stamp of only 5 days after milking (even though not all raw milk is equal).